 - a.
 General.
 The following definitions are provided to assist in identifying studies to be included in the investigations program budget submission. - (1) Special Studies.
 Studies to be used only in special cases, where the study or project has a National perspective and is not tied to one project purpose or business line.
 Most often these will be HQ funded items. - (2) Feasibility Study.
 This is a study leading to either 1) a recommendation for authorization of improvements where there is no existing authorization or recommendation for authorization; or 2) a determination of a lack of Federal interest.
 Improvements include addition of unauthorized separable element(s) or separately implementable features to a project that does not require reformulation.
-The cost of a Feasibility Study is shared 50% Federal and 50% non-Federal under the terms of a Feasibility Cost Sharing Agreement. - (3) Watershed Assessment (WA).
-Section 729 of WRDA of 1986 authorizes the Corps of Engineers to study the water needs of river basins and regions of the United States, in consultation with State, interstate and local governmental entities and results in a Watershed Plan Section 729 studies may recommend more detailed feasibility studies, but feasibility studies may not be conducted under the authority of Section 729.
-The cost of Section 729 studies may receive up to \$100K at 100 percent Federal expense for the initial assessment then cost -shared 75% Federal and 25% non-Federal under modified Feasibility Cost Sharing Agreements.
+The cost of a Feasibility Study is shared 50% Federal and 50% non-Federal under the terms of a Feasibility Cost Sharing Agreement (FCSA). - (3) Watershed Assessment (WF).
+Section 729 of WRDA of 1986 authorizes the Corps of Engineers to study the water needs of river basins and regions of the United States, in consultation with State, interstate and local governmental entities and results in a Watershed Plan Section 729 studies which may recommend more detailed feasibility studies, but feasibility studies may not be conducted under the authority of Section 729.
+Section 729 studies are cost -shared 75% Federal and 25% non-Federal using the watershed Cost Sharing Agreement.
 Reference ER-1105-2-411. - (a) Require consideration about water resources development and management in the context of multiple purposes rather than single purposes, and, thus, facilitates the search for comprehensive and integrated solutions.